catsdata/School_District_Analysis/README.md

 -   ### **Scores by school size**

-    Same situation as the spending dataframes, it appears there was no change.
+    Just as the school spending dataframes, it first appears that there was no change to the school size scores.

      *before*